Stirling-Tools/Stirling-Tools.github.io/docs/Server-Admin-Onboarding.md

 ### 11.2: AI Features

 AI is **off by default** (`aiEngine.enabled: false`).
-It needs a second service: the Stirling AI engine, a container you build yourself from the repository and run alongside the Stirling-PDF server.
+It needs a second service: the Stirling AI engine, a container run alongside the Stirling-PDF server.

 The minimum configuration on the Stirling-PDF side is `AIENGINE_ENABLED=true` plus `AIENGINE_URL` pointing at the engine (default `http://localhost:5001`), and `STIRLING_ENGINE_SHARED_SECRET` set to the same value on both processes whenever the engine is not on loopback.
 Restart the Stirling-PDF server to apply.